Dublin City Centre is Relatively Compact and Easy to get Around on Foot

 Tourist Information:

-Your first stop should be to the Dublin Visitors’ Centre on Suffolk Street (at the north end of Grafton Street).
+Your first stop should be to the Dublin Visitors’ Centre at 14 Upper O’Connell Street Upper, D01 WP59 or on-line at www.visitdublin.com.
 There you will be able to collect maps of Dublin and other information with staff on hand to answer any queries.

 Getting to and from the Airport